Portland's Carnaval Maine festival kicks off Wednesday

-PORTLAND, Maine — Carnaval Maine kicks off on Wednesday, March 8, with a fire and ice gala.
+PORTLAND, Maine — Carnaval Maine kicked off its third season on Wednesday with its "Fire and Ice Gala."

-The winter festival has something for everyone, including activities for little kids, food, drinks, ice sculpting, live music performances, and more.
+This year, the winter festival has been set up in the parking lot of DiMillo's On the Water.

-This year, the festival is taking place at the Dimillo's Restaurant parking lot in the Old Port area of Portland.
+“It’s just great for the neighborhood," DiMillo's On the Water Manager Steve DiMillo told NEWS CENTER Maine.
+"What is going on along the waterfront in March?
+Nothing.
+Now, there's something."

-"Bites and Brews" will be an area for adults to have some of the best bites in town and local beer or drinks from some of Maine’s best restaurants and breweries.
+"Bites and Brews" will be an area for adults to have some of the best bites in town and local beer and drinks from some of Maine’s best restaurants and breweries.

 Pairings include: